nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Upgrade to v1.5.1 or use the master branch.

+.. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

+DRGN-14008: The advertising data is cleared every time the advertising set is configured This causes the "HCI LE Set Extended Advertising Parameters" command to accept data which cannot be fit within the advertising interval instead of returning "Packet Too Long (0x45)".
+  This would only occur if the advertising set is configured to use maximum data length on LE Coded PHY with an advertising interval less than 30 milliseconds.

+.. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

+DRGN-15291: The generation of QoS Connection events is not disabled after an HCI reset Some event reports may still occur after a reset.

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0

 DRGN-15226: Link disconnects with reason "LMP Response Timeout (0x22)"